Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 November 2025 22.31.54 UTC
+- WIB: Selasa, 25 November 2025 23.38.35 UTC
-- WITA: Selasa, 25 November 2025 23.31.54 UTC
+- WITA: Rabu, 26 November 2025 00.38.35 UTC
-- WIT: Rabu, 26 November 2025 00.31.54 UTC
+- WIT: Rabu, 26 November 2025 01.38.35 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: technology
+Kategori: friendship